One of the very first questions I asked myself when I started my own SEO business was, “How much do I charge?”

 Not charging enough

-This is definitely the biggest problem I find most people are making in this space and its usually always for the same reasons –
+This is definitely the biggest problem I find most freelancers and consultants are making in this space and it’s usually always for the same reasons –

-I can tell you right now that if you’re only charging a small fee (a couple of hundred dollars a month) then you don’t stand a fucking chance.
-You’re going to be jumping from one client to the next, constantly trying to pay the rent, OR you’re going to be running some churn and burn agency operation – breaking websites and ruining businesses in the process.
+I can tell you right now that if you’re only charging a small fee (a few hundred dollars a month) then you don’t stand a fucking chance.
+You’re going to be jumping from one client to the next, constantly trying to pay the rent, OR you’re going to be running some churn and burn operation – breaking websites and ruining businesses in the process.

-I’ve already covered this stupidity in length here – so go there and read that before you sign another “client” up at $300 a month.
+I talk in great detail within the training about pricing, rates and how to charge – so consider registering for that before you sign another “client” up at $300 a month.

-I don’t usually complain when I see freelancers being confident with their pricing – but what I do have a problem with are inexperienced assholes throwing around big numbers.
+I don’t usually complain when I see freelancers being confident with their pricing – but what I do have a problem with are inexperienced consultants throwing around big numbers.

-I’ve seen people with absolutely no experience at all who are completely new to the SEO industry, slap up a website overnight, then list ludicrous pricing such as $5,000, or $10,000 a month.
+I’ve seen people with absolutely no experience at all who are completely new to the SEO industry, slap up a website, then list ludicrous pricing such as $5,000, or $10,000 a month.

-This might make sense for established large scale agencies with a team of experts, who might be targeting large brands like Coca-Cola and Nike, but for some kid sitting in a back bedroom hacking away on a $300 laptop its just ridiculous.
+This might make sense for established large scale agencies with a team of experts, who might be targeting large brands or working in incredibly competitive markets, but for some kid working from home on a $600 laptop its just ridiculous.

-You’d be surprised how many coaching clients I’ve had that have said something like “Yeah, I don’t normally factor that in to my rates”, or “I just do that quickly because it doesn’t take long”, or “I probably shouldn’t but I don’t charge my clients for that”.
+You’d be surprised how many coaching calls I’ve had where my students have said something like “Yeah, I don’t normally factor that in to my rates”, or “I just do that quickly because it doesn’t take long”, or “I probably shouldn’t but I don’t charge my clients for that”.

-What you need to be mindful of is that while you’re doing all these “favours” your client is probably holidaying in Bali.
+What you need to be mindful of is that while you’re doing all these “favors” your bank account is going backwards.

 You’ll eventually destroy your own business while you’re saving everyone elses.